harrymatthews50/MeshEditor/README.md

 ## Installation
 ### Creating the conda environment from scratch
 1. Install anaconda or miniconda (https://docs.anaconda.com/anaconda/install/index.html)
 2. Create a new conda environment with python 3.10.
-In your computer command prompt or terminal type
+In your anaconda prompt (Windows) or computer terminal (Mac/Linux)
 ```
 conda create --name MeshEditing python=3.10
 ```
-3. Install pyvista and scipy by typing in your terminal
+3. Install pyvista and scipy by typing in your terminal/Anaconda prompt
 ```
 conda activate MeshEditing
 conda install -c conda-forge pyvista